keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 In this guide, you will learn about:

-- How to prepare you data before training a model (by turning it into either NumPy arrays or `tf.data.Dataset` objects).
+- How to prepare your data before training a model (by turning it into either NumPy arrays or `tf.data.Dataset` objects).
 - How to do data preprocessing, for instance feature normalization or vocabulary indexing.